dbt-labs/metricflow/CONTRIBUTING.md

         - This is only required if you are developing with Postgres.
         - Follow the [instructions from Docker](https://docs.docker.com/get-docker/)
 3. [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [MetricFlow repo](https://github.com/dbt-labs/metricflow) and [clone it locally](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-4. Activate a [Python virtual environment](https://docs.python.org/3/library/venv.html).
-While this is not required, it is *strongly* encouraged.
-    - We provide `make venv` and `make remove_venv` helpers for creating/deleting standard Python virtual envs.
-You may pass `VENV_NAME=your_custom_name` to override the default `venv` location.
-    - [conda](https://docs.conda.io/en/latest/) users may prefer [conda's environment management](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) instead.
-5. Install [Poetry](https://python-poetry.org/docs/) via `pip install poetry` - this is the tool we use to manage our build dependencies.
-Note, due to [an issue with poetry configurations using virtualenvs.create.false](https://github.com/python-poetry/poetry/issues/6459) some environments (e.g., Ubuntu) may experience dependency resolution problems with poetry 1.2.0, in which case you should make sure you have a virtual env set up prior to installation.
-If you really must use the global machine env you may be able to work around the problem by using `pip install poetry==1.1.15`.
-6. Run `make install` to get all of your dependencies loaded and ready for development
-    - This includes useful dev tools, including pre-commit for linting.
-    - You may run `pre-commit install` if you would like the linters to run prior to all local git commits
-7. OPTIONAL: install dbt dependencies.
-Developers working on dbt integrations will need to install these in order to work on those integrations and run the relevant tests.
-Any of the following commands should be sufficient for development purposes:
-    - `poetry install -E "dbt-postgres dbt-cloud"`
-    - `poetry install -E "dbt-redshift dbt-cloud"`
-    - `poetry install -E "dbt-snowflake dbt-cloud"`
-    - `poetry install -E "dbt-bigquery dbt-cloud"`
+4. Install [Hatch](https://github.com/pypa/hatch) via `make install-hatch` - this is the tool we use to manage our build dependencies.

 ## Start testing and development

 You're ready to start!
-Note all `make` and `poetry` commands should be run from your repository root unless otherwise indicated.
+Note all `make` and `hatch` commands should be run from your repository root unless otherwise indicated.

+`pyproject.yaml` includes a definition for a Hatch environment named `dev_env` that is similar to a virtual environment and allows packages to be installed in isolation.

+When running any one of the hatch commands, the environment is automatically set up for you.

 1. Run some tests to make sure things happen:
     - Run the full test suite: `make test`
-    - Run a subset of tests based on path: `poetry run pytest metricflow/test/plan_conversion`
+    - Run a subset of tests based on path: `hatch run dev_env:pytest metricflow/test/plan_conversion`
-    - Run a subset of tests based on test name substring: `poetry run pytest -k "query" metricflow/test`
+    - Run a subset of tests based on test name substring: `hatch run dev_env:pytest -k "query" metricflow/test`
 2. Now you may wish to break some tests.
 Make some local changes and run the relevant tests again and see if you broke them!
     - Working with integration tests
         - These tests are driven by a set of test configs in [metricflow/test/integration/test_cases](metricflow/test/integration/test_cases/).
 They compare the output of a MetricFlow query against the output of a similar SQL query.